ChE-Samer/Ternary_Phase_Diagram/README.md

 %% plot an isotherm

+% tri_isotherm(z, n, grid, a)

-% z         temperature of the isothermal section
+% z:         temperature of the isothermal section

-% n         number of points in the range 0:1
+% n:         number of points in the range 0:1

-% grid      bolean (true/false) for showing grid on the isotherm
+% grid:      bolean (true/false) for showing grid on the isotherm

-% a         surface opacity of isothermal section (value betwen 0:1)
+% a:         surface opacity of isothermal section (value betwen 0:1)

 tri_isotherm(80,11,false,0.8);